This Ruth’s Chris sweet potato casserole is sweet and savory with the perfect amount of crunch.

 How can anyone say no to a light, fluffy, and creamy sweet potato casserole with a crunchy and buttery pecan streusel on top?

-This recipe came straight from the Ruth’s Chris website, and I can assure you that it’s the real deal.
+It’s one of those sweet potato side dishes you’ll crave again and again.
+And since it came straight from the Ruth’s Chris website, I can assure you it’s the real deal.

 Sweet Potato Casserole With Pecan Topping